Zhouzihao914/Equivalent_Circuit_Model_Battery/README.md

 ## Getting started

 Begin with the onesampleOCV.m file to get required static parameters (R0, OCV-SOC, eta, Q_tol).
-Then run the generateDynamic.m file to get required dynamic parameters (OCV, eta, R0, RC).
+Then run the onesampleDynamic.m file to get required dynamic parameters (OCV, eta, R0, RC).
 Finally test the built ECM model with testECM.m file.

 There will be a tol_Q_func.m file to define the total capacity into a function of time.